opentoworkprojects/bill/android-build-guide.md

-# Android Build Guide for RestoBill AI
+# Android Build Guide for BillByteKOT AI

-This guide explains how to prepare and publish RestoBill AI to Google Play Store.
+This guide explains how to prepare and publish BillByteKOT AI to Google Play Store.

 ## Method 1: Progressive Web App (PWA) with Trusted Web Activity (TWA)